AlexCorcoran/AlexCorcoran/README.md

 Hi 👋 My name is Alex
 =====================

-MSCS Student at Northeastern University
+Recent MSCS Graduate at Northeastern University
 ---------------------------------------

 * Based in Portland, ME
 * You can contact me at [corcoran.al@northeastern.edu](mailto:corcoran.al@northeastern.edu)
-* I'm currently learning about Data Management and Processing

 About